 - Historical Villain Downgrade: The real Amon Goeth was actually far worse than his film counterpart.
 See that page for examples of how bad he was.
 Crossed with Historical Badass Upgrade when he is displayed proudly wearing the Iron Cross 2nd Class, the Sudetenland Medal and the Silesian Eagle, none of which he won in Real Life, and his importance in the political machinery of the Holocaust is overplayed - he never got above the rank of SS-Hauptsturmführer (Captain) and never held any sort of political and military power.

 - Honor Before Reason: One of the best examples in history.

 - Hope Spot: Several.

-- The one-armed old man who personally thanks Schindler for giving him a job, the next day he is executed by SS officers, because.
+- The one-armed old man who personally thanks Schindler for giving him a job-the next day he is shot by SS officers, just because.

 - "The worst is over... we are workers now!"

 - Schindler's female workers are seen happily boarding a train that will supposedly take them to Schindler's plant.
 They end up at Auschwitz-Birkenau by mistake, but he gets them out safely with a well-placed bribe.